dovk/fintek-cobol/README.md

 # Fintek-Digital Cobol Course - Welcome!

 ## Getting Started
+- In the unlikely cjhance that you do not have Java installed on your machine, download it [here](https://www.java.com/en/download/) and install
 - Click on the `resources` folder above, and then on the `emulator` folder
 - In the emulation folder click on the `TN5250.zip` file
 - On the next page, click on the `Download` button to the right